GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022 | Headlines

 The dollar, a safe-haven asset which has been boosted by U.S. rate hikes this year, has dropped around 9% from a two-decade high in September in the hope that the central banks would soon stop raising interest rates.
 Susannah Streeter, senior markets analyst at Hargreaves Lansdown, said investors were in a "wait-and-see mood" ahead of the Fed rate decision.

-In commodities, oil prices rose again on Wednesday after OPEC and the International Energy Agency forecast a rebound in demand in the next year and on hopes of a slowdown in U.S. rate hikes alongside inflation.
-U.S. crude rose 1.71% to $76.68 per barrel and Brent was at $81.88, up 1.49%.
+COMMODITIES HOLD GAINS In commodities, oil prices rose again on Wednesday after OPEC and the International Energy Agency forecast a rebound in demand in the next year and on hopes of a slowdown in U.S. rate hikes alongside inflation.

-Expectations of a less aggressive monetary policy by the Fed also helped gold prices hold above the $1,800 per ounce pivot.
-U.S. gold futures ticked down 0.24% to $1,809.60 an ounce.
 Bitcoin rose despite the arrest of FTX exchange founder Sam Bankman-Fried, who was accused by U.S. prosecutors of fraud.
-It was last up 1.3% to $18,002.
+It was last up 1.76% to $18,084.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)